-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB Int.
-129 Service Concession Arrangements: Disclosures Requires disclosure of provisions or significant features necessary to assist in assessing the amount, timing and certainty of future cash flows and the nature and extent of the various rights and obligations involved.
-These disclosures apply to both grantors and operators.
-1 Jan 2008 Refer to AASB Int.
-12 and AASB 2007-2 above.
-1 July 2008 AASB 8 and AASB 2007-3 Operating Segments and consequential amendments to other Australian Accounting Standards New standard replacing AASB 114 Segment Reporting, which adopts a management reporting approach to segment reporting.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 8 and AASB 2007-3 Operating Segments and consequential amendments to other Australian Accounting Standards New standard replacing AASB 114 Segment Reporting , which adopts a management reporting approach to segment reporting.
 1 Jan 2009 AASB 8 is a disclosure standard so will have no direct impact on the amounts included in the Group's financial statements, although it may indirectly impact the level at which goodwill is tested for impairment.
 In addition, the amendments may have an impact on the Group's segment disclosures.
 1 July 2009 AASB 123 (Revised) and AASB 2007-6 Borrowing Costs and consequential amendments to other Australian Accounting Standards The amendments to AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
-1 Jan 2009 These amendments AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
-The Group has no borrowing costs associated with qualifying assets and as such the amendments are not expected to have any impact on the Group's financial report.
-1 July 2009 AASB 101 (Revised) and AASB 2007-8 Presentation of Financial Financial Statements and consequential amendments to other Australian Accounting Standards Introduces a statement of comprehensive income.
+1 Jan 2009 These amendments to AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
+The Group has not yet determined the extent of the impact of the amendments, if any.
+1 July 2009

+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 101 (Revised), AASB 2007-8 and AASB 2007-10 Presentation of Financial Financial Statements and consequential amendments to other Australian Accounting Standards Introduces a statement of comprehensive income.
 Other revisions include impacts on the presentation of items in the statement of changes in equity, new presentation requirements for restatements or reclassifications of items in the financial statements, changes in the presentation requirements for dividends and changes to the titles of the financial statements.
 1 Jan 2009 These amendments are only expected to affect the presentation of the Group's financial report and will not have a direct impact on the measurement and recognition of amounts disclosed in the financial report.
 The Group has not determined at this stage whether to present a single statement of comprehensive income or two separate statements.
-1 July 2009 notes to the Nancial statements

-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 3 (Revised) Business Combinations The revised standard introduces a number of changes to the accounting for business combinations, the most significant of which allows entities a choice for each business combination entered into - to measure a non-controlling interest (formerly a minority interest) in the acquiree either at its fair value or at its proportionate interest in the acquiree's net assets.
+1 July 2009 AASB 3 (Revised) Business Combinations The revised standard introduces a number of changes to the accounting for business combinations, the most significant of which allows entities a choice for each business combination entered into - to measure a non-controlling interest (formerly a minority interest) in the acquiree either at its fair value or at its proportionate interest in the acquiree's net assets.
 This choice will effectively result in recognising goodwill relating to 100% of the business (applying the fair value option) or recognising goodwill relating to the percentage interest acquired.
 The changes apply prospectively.
-1 July 2009 The Group may enter into some business combinations during the next financial year and may therefore consider early adopting the revised standard.
-The Group has not yet assessed the impact of early adoption, including which accounting policy to adopt.
+1 July 2009 The Group has not yet determined the extent of the impact of the amendments, if any.
 1 July 2009 AASB 127 (Revised) Consolidated and Separate Financial Statements Under the revised standard, a change in the ownership interest of a subsidiary (that does not result in loss of control) will be accounted for as an equity transaction.
 1 July 2009 If the Group changes its ownership interest in existing subsidiaries in the future, the change will be accounted for as an equity transaction.
-This will have no impact on goodwill, nor will it give rise to a gain or a loss in the Group's income statement.
+This will have no impact on goodwill, nor will it give rise to a gain or a loss in the Group's Income Statement.
 1 July 2009 AASB 2008-3 Amendments to Australian Accounting Standards arising from AASB 3 and AASB 127 Amending standard issued as a consequence of revisions to AASB 3 and AASB 127.
 1 July 2009 Refer to AASB 3 (Revised) and AASB 127 (Revised) above.
 1 July 2009